This article explains how to run or create paychecks using different options available in QuickBooks.

 QuickBooks 2014 R5 and higher: Choose the Printing Option that applies to you.
 (Click to read more below.)

-If you have QuickBooks 2013 or earlier, you will be able to choose your Print Paycheck Options, after you click Continue, in Step #7-8.
+If you have QuickBooks 2013, you will be able to choose your Print Paycheck Options, after you click Continue, in Step #7-8.

 For Check Options: